FaidhiGhazali/faidhi-itools-assessment/README.md

 - Protected routes and auto redirect on token expiry
 - Loading states and friendly error handling
 - Pages like Home/About/Contact are placeholder routes to demonstrate router setup
+- Added test script for login and API request
 ```

 ## Code Documentation